openshift/installer/docs/dev/aws_ipv6.md

 * The VPC has IPv6 enabled and a `/56` IPv6 CIDR will be allocated by AWS.
 * Each Subnet will have an IPv6 `/64` subnet allocated to it.
 * All IPv4 specific security group rules have corresponding IPv6 rules created.
-* AWS Network Load Balancers (NLBs) do not support IPv6, so classic Elasic Load Balancers (ELBs) are created, instead.
+* AWS Network Load Balancers (NLBs) do not support IPv6, so external API access is still over IPv4.
+AWS does not have a TCP load balancer that supports IPv6, other than classic load balancers with EC2-Classic, and not EC2-VPC.
-* The IPv4 NLBs are disabled.
+  AWS Application Load Balancers supposedly support IPv6, but that would require doing HTTPS load balancing for the API instead of just TCP load balancing, so we just use the IPv4 NLBs.
+API access within the cluster is still exercising IPv6.
-* IPv6 DNS records (AAAA) are created and the IPv4 (A) records are disabled.
+* IPv6 DNS records (AAAA) are created and the IPv4 (A) records are disabled, except for the API.
 * IPv6 routing is configured.
 Since all instances get global IPv6 addresses, NAT is not used from the instances out to the internet.